 Self-Help Groups/Therapy Groups

-There are various self-help groups that are options for individuals to attend, such as Narcotics Anonymous.
+Various self-help groups are options for individuals to attend, such as Narcotics Anonymous.
 Some people find that talking with others who have an opioid use problem may be a helpful part of treatment.
 Through self-help groups, individuals find a forum of peer support, gaining strength as they share their feelings, and experiences with others who are facing the same obstacles as themselves.
 Self-help groups can also be helpful because you can have a sponsor that will assist in your continued recovery.
 Clarity Clinic provides group therapy that is led by a certified alcohol and drug counselor.